Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

 produces a set of colors for category data, and for numeric data defines a scale.
 You can also add in runs of asterisks to mute the colors more than normal, or `=` to remove default muting for area elements.
 The standard syntax for a list of colors is `[color1,color2,...,colorN]`, but we also allow `color1-color2-...-colorN` as a simpler style, especially for divergent color scales.

+By default, when you ask for a divergent palette (2 colors) a scale is created that runs through a neutral color in the middle.
+This usually produces a more easily interpretable color scale, but the method can be defeated by specifying a three color scale and using the special middle color `none`, which will then create a simple color interpolation from the lower to the upper value:

-Here are some examples for a numeric field
+Here are some examples for a numeric field:

 <!-- examples -->